KevSed/web-hackathon/README.md

 ```
 $ FLASK_DEBUG=true FLASK_APP=todo flask run --host 0.0.0.0
 ```
-you will start the server with editing refresh.
+you will start the server in debug mode, so e.g. that changes in your scripts will be refreshed.
 For production server deployment use
 ```
 gunicorn --reload -k eventlet -b 0.0.0.0:5000 todo:app